X-Illuminati/internet-of-spores/doc/sensor_hardware.md

-# Sensor Electronic Architecture and Design
+# Sensor Electronic Architecture, Design, and Bill of Material

 ## Table of Contents
 * [Overview](#overview)